-What Happens if You Hit a Cyclist With Your Car in Maryland?
+What Happens if You Are Hit By a Car While Biking in Maryland?

 Written by Jobeth Bowers.
 Posted in .

 Nearly 130,000 cyclists sustain injuries in crashes each year in the United States, resulting in health care expenses, lost wages, and more.
 Unlike car accidents, where drivers are protected by their vehicles, cyclists have little protection in the event of a crash.
-If you happen to hit a cyclist with your car – or you are a cyclist who suffered injuries in an accident – call the Maryland personal injury attorneys at Bowers Law for help.
+If you are a cyclist who suffered injuries in an accident, call the Maryland personal injury attorneys at Bowers Law for help.

 2. Do Not Admit Fault

 At no time following the accident should you admit fault.
-There may be circumstances surrounding the crash that you are unaware of or eyewitnesses that saw something before impact, such as the negligence of the cyclist.
+There may be circumstances surrounding the crash that you are unaware of or eyewitnesses who saw something before impact, such as the negligence of the vehicle.
 Any statement of fault can be used against you by insurance companies.
 By admitting fault, you also become at risk for a lawsuit by the other party.

-Maryland is an at-fault (or tort) state, meaning that drivers or, in this case, cyclists, are able to sue you for compensation if you are responsible for the accident.
-An admission at the scene of the accident can jeopardize your accident case and put you in financial difficulty.
+Maryland is an at-fault (or tort) state, meaning that drivers — or, in this case, cyclists — can sue for compensation if the other party is responsible for the accident.
+An admission at the scene of the accident can jeopardize your accident case.

-Instead, seek the legal advice of an experienced bicycle accident lawyer as soon as possible following the accident to determine your next steps.
-During your initial free case evaluation, be sure to tell the attorney if you admitted to fault, apologized to the cyclist, or said anything that may be construed to be an admission of fault.
+Instead, seek the legal advice of an experienced Maryland bicycle accident lawyer as soon as possible following the accident to determine your next steps.
+During your initial free case evaluation, be sure to tell the attorney if you admitted fault, apologized, or said anything that could be construed as an admission of fault.

 3. File a Police Report

-Once a law enforcement officer arrives, you will need to give the details of your account of the accident, including what you were doing before, during, and after the crash.
-Make sure the officer files a police report, as this will be a key piece of evidence to prove or disprove car insurance claims, both for you and the cyclist.
-It will also be crucial should the bike rider seek legal action against you following the car accident.
+Once a law enforcement officer arrives, you must provide details of your account of the accident, including what you were doing before, during, and after the crash.
+Get a copy of the police report, as this will be a key piece of evidence to prove or disprove car insurance claims for you and the driver.
+It will also be crucial if the driver seeks legal action against you following the car accident.
 Again, do not admit fault while at the scene of the accident to anyone, including the police officer.

-4. Exchange Contact and Insurance Information with the Cyclist
+4. Exchange Contact and Insurance Information With the Driver

-You will also need to exchange contact information, your driver’s license and tag numbers, and insurance details (e.g., name of insurer, insurance policy number, etc.) with the cyclist while still at the scene unless they are too injured and need immediate transport to a medical facility.
-Start a file with this information and provide it to your bicycle accident attorney when you meet.
+You will need to exchange contact information and insurance details (e.g., name of insurer, insurance policy number, etc.) with the driver while at the scene unless you are too injured and need immediate transport to a medical facility.
+Start a file with this information and provide it to your bike accident lawyer when you meet.

 Drivers are expected to exercise due care around bicyclists, including maintaining a safe distance.
 At the same time, cyclists must follow all rules and traffic laws surrounding riding on roads with motorized vehicles or in a designated bike lane.
 Since Maryland is an at-fault state, it is essential to understand how fault is determined in an accident with a bicyclist here and how insurance coverage will factor into the outcome.

-Determining fault starts with an accident investigation by the insurance companies of both parties involved, you and the cyclist.
-The results of these investigations will lead each insurance company to make an at-fault determination which they will apply to any insurance claim.
+Determining fault starts with an accident investigation by the insurance companies of both parties involved, you and the driver.
+The results of these investigations will lead each insurance company to make an at-fault determination, which they will apply to any insurance claim.

-However, the insurance companies can often disagree, and this can lead to the filing of a lawsuit.
-If and when this happens, you will benefit from the assistance of a personal injury attorney to compile evidence to prove fault and represent you in court.
+However, insurance companies often disagree, leading to a lawsuit.
+If and when this happens, you will benefit from the assistance of a Maryland personal injury attorney to compile evidence to prove fault and represent you in court.
 It will then be up to the court to determine who is at fault.

 Some of the most common situations where drivers may be found at fault include the following.